-INDIANAPOLIS – While the Colts receiver position continues to evolve over the years (mainly with an influx of speed), one constant remains.
+INDIANAPOLIS –While the Colts receiver position continues to evolve over the years (mainly with an influx of speed), one constant remains.

-Whether donning his orange gloves or not, the “Reggie, Reggie, Reggie” chants were once again ringing through Lucas Oil Stadium last season with
+Whether donning his orange gloves or not, the "Reggie, Reggie, Reggie" chants were once again ringing through Lucas Oil Stadium last season with Reggie Wayne turning in yet another Pro Bowl season.

-The “smurfs”, Wayne’s term for the Colts younger receivers, contributed significantly in 2012 with the big play ability of
+The "smurfs", Wayne's term for the Colts younger receivers, contributed significantly in 2012 with the big play ability of T.Y.
+Hilton leading the way.

 A speedy group only got faster this offseason with a former first round pick joining the fray.